radiantlogic-v8/documentation-new/documentation/architect-guide/virtual-view-design.md

 As described in this section, related database tables can be joined to create the virtual entries.

 Flat virtual views are created with content objects.
-For details on content objects, please see Chapter 4 in the RadiantOne Context Builder Guide.
-For details on joining objects from the same database schema, please see the Joins section in Chapter 2 of the RadiantOne Context Builder Guide.
+For details on content objects, please see [View Designer in the Context Builder Guide](/documentation/context-builder-guide/view-designer).
+For details on joining objects from the same database schema, please see the Joins section in the [RadiantOne Context Builder Guide](/documentation/context-builder-guide/concepts-and-utilities).

 Context-Driven Hierarchies Based on Existing Metadata

 Context-driven hierarchies, also known as directed knowledge graphs, use the relationships existing in the underlying schema to build the hierarchy.
 The relationship between the existing objects drives the structure.
 Relationship-driven hierarchies are composed of container objects, and optionally, content objects.

 The following diagram illustrates a relationship-driven hierarchy built from a database that stores customer and related order information.

 ![Relationship-driven Hierarchy Example](Media/Image3.20.jpg)

 Figure 20: Relationship-driven Hierarchy Example

 The screen shot below depicts both the model of the virtual view and the runtime tree shown in the View Designer perspective.

 ![Context-driven Virtual View Model and Runtime Preview](Media/Image3.21.jpg)

 Figure 21: Context-driven Virtual View Model and Runtime Preview

 Another example of a relationship-driven hierarchy is one that uses a recursive relationship.
 In a human resources database, an employees table could have a recursive relationship with itself.
 Therefore, you could build an organization hierarchy virtual view depicting the different levels of management.
 An example is shown in the figure below.

 ![Recursive Relationship-driven Hierarchy Example](Media/Image3.22.jpg)

 Figure 22: Recursive Relationship-driven Hierarchy Example

 Virtual views based on recursive relationships are built with container and optionally content objects.
-For details on building context-based virtual hierarchies, please see Chapter 4 in the RadiantOne Context Builder Guide.
+For details on building context-based virtual hierarchies, please see [View Designer in the Context Builder Guide](/documentation/context-builder-guide/view-designer).

 **Virtual Views Combining Objects from Heterogeneous Sources**